golokdev/apache-installer/README.md

 - `get-ssl.sh`: Script to obtain SSL certificates for existing websites using Let's Encrypt.
 - `install.sh`: Script to install dependencies and set up the environment for website management.

+## Requirements
+- These scripts are designed to be run on Ubuntu 22.04 or similar Debian-based distributions.
+- Root access is required to execute some of the operations, so ensure that you have appropriate permissions.

 ## Usage
 1. Switch to root user
 ```